 What is the Hosts file and how to use it?

-In this article we will explain what the Hosts file is and how to use it so you can run your web site(s) in Kentico CMS under different domain names (e.g. www.yourdomainname.com and yourdomainname.com).
+In this article we will explain what the Hosts file is and how to use it so you can run your web site(s) in Xperience by Kentico under different domain names (e.g. www.yourdomainname.com and yourdomainname.com).

-What is hosts file and how to edit it
+What is a “hosts” file and how do I edit it?

 The hosts file is a computer file used in an operating system to map hostnames to IP addresses.
 The hosts file is a plain-text file and is traditionally named hosts.

 New and transferred domain names have a delay period that can be anywhere from a few hours to a few days.
-During this period of time the new or transferred domain information propagates around the internet, and is generally unavailable.
+During this period, the new or transferred domain information propagates around the internet, and is generally unavailable.

-If you need to update your site immediately and cannot wait for the propagation of domain information around the internet, you can edit a file on your computer as a temporary work around.
+If you need to update your site immediately and cannot wait for the propagation of domain information around the internet, you can edit this file on your computer as a temporary work around.

 Windows operating systems contain a file called ‘hosts’ that will force resolution of your domain name.